TYPO3-Headless/headless/README.md

 This extension provides backend part (JSON API) for TYPO3 PWA solution.
 Second part is a JavaScript application [nuxt-typo3](https://github.com/TYPO3-Initiatives/nuxt-typo3) which consumes JSON API and renders the content using Vue.js and Nuxt.
 See frontend documentation here: https://typo3-initiatives.github.io/nuxt-typo3/

+If you want to check headless and nuxt-typo3 working together see [pwa demo]()

-If you have any questions just drop a line in #initiative-pwa Slack channel.
+If you have any questions just drop a line in #initiative-headless-pwa Slack channel.

 ## Features

 - JSON API for content elements
+- JSON API for page and meta data
 - JSON API for navigation, layouts
-- taking into account all language/translation configuration (e.g. fallback)
+- taking into account all language and translation configuration (e.g. fallback)
-- easily extensible with custom fields or custom CE's
+- easily extendable with custom fields or custom content elements
+- custom data processors directly for headless usage
 - support for EXT:form
 - support for EXT:felogin
+- support for EXT:redirects
+- support for EXT:seo

 ### Additional extensions and integrations

-- headless support for EXT:news https://github.com/TYPO3-Initiatives/headless_news
+- headless support for EXT:news [headless_news](https://github.com/TYPO3-Initiatives/headless_news)
-- headless support for EXT:solr https://github.com/TYPO3-Initiatives/headless_solr
+- headless support for EXT:solr [headless_solr](https://github.com/TYPO3-Initiatives/headless_solr)
-- headless support for EXT:powermail https://github.com/TYPO3-Initiatives/headless_powermail
+- headless support for EXT:powermail [headless_powermail](https://github.com/TYPO3-Initiatives/headless_powermail)
-- headless support for EXT:gridelements https://github.com/itplusx/headless_gridelements
+- headless support for EXT:gridelements [headless_gridelements](https://github.com/itplusx/headless_gridelements)

 ## Requirements
 Extension requires TYPO3 in version at least 9.5.